google/svcca/README.md

 <img src="examples/WT2_Deeper_LSTM_Learning_Dynamics_CCA_Similarity-1.png" width=400px>
 </p>

 The figures above show results for conv/resnets and language models on PTB and WikiText-2.
 This method also highlights other structural properties of the architecture.
 The 2x2 blocks in the conv net are caused by batch norm layers, which are representationally identical to the previous layer.
-We also see that residual layers in the resnet create grid like patterns, having higher representational similarity with previous layers.
+We also see that residual layers in the resnet create grid-like patterns, having higher representational similarity with previous layers.

 #### Generalizing and Memorizing Networks
 Following the experiment proposed in [Zhang et. al](https://arxiv.org/abs/1611.03530) we trained networks as normal on CIFAR-10 (generalizing networks), and on a fixed permutation of labels on CIFAR-10 (memorizing networks.)
 We then applied (PW)CCA to measure the layerwise similarity between (1) the group of generalizing networks (2) the group of memorizing networks (3) between generalizing and memorizing networks.
 In earlier layers, all three groups are about at similar.
 In higher (deeper) layers however, we see that (1) is much more similar than (2).
 Interestingly, (3) is _as similar as_ (2) -- surprising as the two sets of networks are trained on different tasks!